projectcalico/calico/README.md

 [![Circle CI](https://circleci.com/gh/Metaswitch/calico-docker/tree/master.svg?style=svg)](https://circleci.com/gh/Metaswitch/calico-docker/tree/master)
 # Calico on docker
 Calico can provide networking in a Docker environment.
-Each container gets it's own IP, there is no ecapsulation and it can support massive scale.
+Each container gets it's own IP, there is no encapsulation and it can support massive scale.
 For more details see http://www.projectcalico.org/technical/

 Development is very active at the moment so please Star this project and check back often.